hdng/clonevol/README.md

 ### Prepare input file
 An input file typically has the following columns (* indicates mandatory):

 1. cluster*: the cluster identity of the variant (make sure do not name cluster as “-1”.
-This value is reserved for ClonEvol internal use.)
+This value is reserved for ClonEvol internal use.).
+It is recommended to name cluster using continous integers starting from 1 (see AML1 example below).
 2. sample1.VAF*: VAF of the variant in sample1
 3. sample1.Depth: depth of the variant in sample1
 4. sample2.VAF: VAF of the variant in sample2